dcsndevs/care-plus/README.md

 ## Deployment

 The template for this app was generated from Code-Institute-Org/p3-template.
-The repository was cloned on a local VSCode machine and then stored/managed on Github.
+The repository was cloned on a local VSCode machine and then stored/managed on GitHub.

-The Heroku gi URl is https://git.heroku.com/care-plus.git
+The Heroku git URl is https://git.heroku.com/care-plus.git

 The app was then deployed on Heroku via Github: